asyncfast/amgi/README.md

 - For documentation on [AsyncFast](https://asyncfast.readthedocs.io/en/latest/)

 ## Servers

-At the moment there are base implementations for the following protocols, these are all working AMGI servers:

 At the moment there are base implementations for the following protocols, these are all working [AMGI](https://amgi.readthedocs.io/en/latest/) servers: